KCLabMTU/pLMSNOSite/README.md

 ## Contact
-For any type of inquiry related to this work, please send an email to these addresses:
+For any type of inquiry related to this work, please send an email to dbkc@mtu.edu (CC: ppratyush@mtu.edu and sureshp@mtu.edu).
-1. dbkc@mtu.edu
-2. ppratyush@mtu.edu
-3. sureshp@mtu.edu